 Synoptophore (Major Amblyoscope)

 Section titled “1.
-What is the synoptophore (large amblyoscope)?”The large amblyoscope is an instrument used for examining binocular function and vision training in patients with strabismus, amblyopia, and ocular motility disorders.
+What is a synoptophore (major amblyoscope)?”A large amblyoscope is an instrument used for examining binocular function and performing vision training in cases of strabismus, amblyopia, and ocular motility disorders.
 It is also called a synoptophore, with “large amblyoscope” being the official name.

-Section titled “Structure of the device”The large amblyoscope consists of the following components.
+Section titled “Device Structure”The large amblyoscope consists of the following components.

-- Illumination chamber / slide chamber: The part where the test slides are loaded and the targets are illuminated.
+- Illumination chamber/slide chamber: The part where the test slide is loaded and the target is illuminated.

-- Reflecting mirror / eyepiece: The optical system that refracts the target light and guides it to each eye.
+- Reflecting mirrors and eyepieces: An optical system that refracts the target light and guides it to each eye.

-- Tubes: The structure that integrates the illumination chamber, slide chamber, reflecting mirror, and eyepiece.
-They exist independently for the left and right eyes.
+- Telescope tube: A structure that integrates the illumination chamber, slide chamber, reflector, and eyepiece.
+It exists independently on the left and right sides.

-- Angle display: The scale that displays the direction of the tube in angle (prism diopters or degrees).
+- Angle display: A scale that shows the direction of the tube in angles (prism diopters or degrees).

-The left and right tubes each have independent optical systems and present different targets to the left and right eyes.
-The examinee undergoes the examination while using both eyes simultaneously, but with different targets presented to each eye (binocular dissociation).
-Since the targets are presented to each eye as optical distance vision, evaluation can be performed under conditions where the influence of accommodation is suppressed compared to ordinary near vision.
+The left and right tubes each have independent optical systems, presenting separate targets to the left and right eyes.
+The examinee undergoes testing in a state of binocular dissociation, where different targets are presented to each eye while using both eyes simultaneously.
+Since the targets are presented as optically distant to each eye, evaluation can be performed under conditions where the influence of accommodation is reduced compared to ordinary near vision.

-Section titled “Five categories of examination and training purposes”The functions of the major amblyoscope can be broadly classified into five categories.
+Section titled “Five classifications for examination and training purposes”The functions of the major amblyoscope can be broadly classified into five categories.

-- Quantitative measurement of ocular deviation: Quantifies ocular deviation in nine directions (horizontal, vertical, and torsional).
+- Quantitative eye position measurement: Quantifies eye position in 9 directions (horizontal, vertical, and torsional).

 - Binocular vision function test: Evaluates the presence and degree of simultaneous perception, fusion, and stereopsis.

-- Measurement of cyclodeviation: Quantifies objective and subjective cyclodeviation.
+- Measurement of cyclodeviation: Quantify objective and subjective cyclodeviation.

-- Vision training: Trains sensory fusion and stereopsis in a stepwise manner.
+- Vision training: Gradually train sensory fusion and stereopsis.

-Section titled “Types of target slides”Multiple sets of two test slides are available, and the appropriate slides are selected according to the examination purpose and the age of the examinee.
+Section titled “Types of Target Slides”Multiple sets of two test slides are available, and the appropriate slides are selected according to the examination purpose and the patient’s age.

 | Slide type | Example of target | Main examination purpose |